-Her work may be found in more than a dozen museum and corporate collections, including: the Miami Art Museum, the Progressive Art Collection in Ohio; the Columbus Museum of Art in Ohio; the Borusan Center for Culture and Arts in Istanbul, Turkey; the Hallmark Collection in Missouri; the Toledo Art Museum in Ohio; the Illinois Institute of Technology in Chicago, Illinois; UBS Financial Services in Michigan; the Detroit Institute of Arts; the Stamford Museum and Nature Center; the United Nations Embassy in Istanbul, Turkey; the Life Sciences Institute at the University of Michigan; Compuware World Headquarters; Daimler; Prudential Headquarters in Newark, New Jersey; the William Beaumont Hospital in Royal Oak, Michigan; and the Financial Management Corporation in Chicago.
+Her work may be found in more than two dozen museum and corporate collections, including: the Miami Art Museum, the Progressive Art Collection in Ohio; the Columbus Museum of Art in Ohio; the Borusan Center for Culture and Arts in Istanbul, Turkey; the Hallmark Collection in Missouri; the Toledo Art Museum in Ohio; the Illinois Institute of Technology in Chicago, Illinois; UBS Financial Services in Michigan; the Detroit Institute of Arts; the Stamford Museum and Nature Center; the United Nations Embassy in Istanbul, Turkey; the Life Sciences Institute at the University of Michigan; Compuware World Headquarters; Daimler; Prudential Headquarters in Newark, New Jersey; the William Beaumont Hospital in Royal Oak, Michigan; and the Financial Management Corporation in Chicago.

 Dividose B.W.P., 2011, enamel on steel, 60"x84"

 A Weeks Supply, 2011, blown glass

 Night View of Pharmako Installation